You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 There are several common garden pests that you may encounter.

-The most common one is the tomato hornworm.
-These caterpillars can cause significant damage to a tomato plant, consuming the leaves and even the fruit [1].
+One of the most destructive tomato pests is the tomato hornworm.
+These caterpillars can cause significant damage to tomato plants, eating leaves and even fruit [2].

 Read more about how to control tomato hornworms on tomato plants naturally.

 The Colorado potato beetle is another one.
-These tiny, orange beetles are quick to inflict damage on tomato and potato plants.
+These tiny orange beetles are quick to damage tomato and potato plants.

-However, there are some steps you can take if you encounter problems with any of these pests.
+However, there are steps you can take if you encounter problems with these pests.
 This article explains how you can control the Colorado potato beetle naturally.

 Diseases